sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/importing-product-data-with-a-single-file.md

 {% endinfo_block %}

 ## .yml Configuration File for Product Data Import
 The .yml configuration file for product data import allows to sequentially run importers for product data.
-This file can be used to import all product-related data sets, or just some of them.
+This file can be used to import all product-related datasets, or just some of them.
 See [Console Commands for Product Data Import](/docs/scos/dev/data-import/{{page.version}}/importing-product-data-with-a-single-file.html#console-commands-for-product-data-import) for details.

-The `data_entity` names in the .yml file match the prefixes (text before `.` ) in the combined product data import .csv file, with `combined-` added before them:
+The `data_entity` names in the .yml file match the prefixes (text before `.` ) in the combined product data import CSV file, with `combined-` added before them:

 ```json
 ..